 “The accusation that the solar mandate will increase the cost of homes in California is much ado about nothing,” says net zero energy expert Ann Edminster, Interim Executive Director of the Net Zero Energy Coalition.
-“If a homeowner chooses a PPA or lease agreement, the upfront cost for a new home won’t be much different, and the net effect is that they’ll have an immediate reduction in monthly energy expenses.”
+“If a homeowner chooses a PPA or lease agreement.
+Well then the upfront cost for a new home won’t be much different.
+So then and the net effect is that they’ll have an immediate reduction in monthly energy expenses.”
 Edminster continues, “The mandate requires a different method of thinking.
-The solar system should be considered as money that would otherwise be spent on energy, not on the house itself—it’s drawn from a different bucket.”
+The solar system should be considered as money that would otherwise be spent on energy, not on the house itself.
+For it’s drawn from a different bucket.”

 While Edminster, a pioneering green architect and long-time sustainability advocate, is supportive of the mandate, she feels that it falls a bit short.
 “It certainly represents progress, but net zero electricity isn’t the same as net zero energy,” she says.
 According to Ann, “After working on this issue for years, it wasn’t feasible to get to full net zero energy this time around, mostly because of grid-harmonization issues, which require more advanced and scalable storage solutions than are available today, and also because we had to find a solution that was palatable for a wide spectrum of stakeholders—including builders.”